Command-Line Usage

 One side has to begin first, and this side runs fowl (possibly with some options).
 This uses the Magic Wormhole protocol to allocate a short, one-time code.

 This code is used by the “other end” to join this forwarding session with fowl <code>.
-Once that side has successfully set up, we will see a message:
+By default, we see some basic TUI style status.
+When you see a “verifier” string (and green “chicken”) it means the peer has connected.

-The “Verifier” is a way to confirm that the session keys match; confirming both sides have the same verifier is optional.
+You may be 100% sure you’re talking with the intended computer by comparing these verifier strings.
+(If they match, you both have the same ephemeral secret key).
+This is optional.
 However, confirming them means you can be 100% sure (instead of 99.85% sure or 1 in 65536) nobody has become a MitM.

 See below.